OBJECTIVE

 For this lesson, your class will split up into two groups to explore the difference between sexual and asexual reproduction in plants.

-Sexual Reproduction Station:
+Sexual Reproduction Station: Finding the parts of a flower

 - Sexual reproduction in plants involves flowers and seeds!